-Faculty: Dr. Antes & Renal Division Staff
+Faculty: Dr. Lisa Antes & Renal Division Staff Offered: All blocks lisa-novak@uiowa.edu

-Administrative Lisa Novak, E300 GH Contact: 319-356-3446 lisa-novak@uiowa.edu Max 1 Enrollment:
+Administrative Lisa Novak, E300 GH Max 1 Contact: 319-356-3446 Enrollment:

 Students on the Nephrology Consult Service are integral members of our patient care team and are afforded the opportunity to assume significant responsibilities and play a vital role in the clinical and educational activities of the Division of Nephrology.
 During the adult nephrology rotation, the student will become acquainted with a wide variety of challenges and experiences encountered in the practice of clinical nephrology.
-Students will participate in rounds on the in-patients at UIHC (no on-call responsibilities) and will be assigned to one 1/2 day ambulatory renal clinic per week at either UIHC or the VAMC.
+Students will participate in rounds on the in-patients at UIHC (no on-call responsibilities) and will be assigned to one 1⁄2 day ambulatory renal clinic per week at either UIHC or the VAMC.
 In addition, students will attend teaching conferences of the Nephrology Division and participate in daily review of renal test questions.